-Initial qualitative interviews from users show enormous promise in terms of successful penetration, increased intimacy, and initiating open minded conversations between partners about painful sex; you can see a few users’ stories here.
-A clinical study is also on the horizon to determine Ohnut’s efficacy using a modified version of the Female Sexual Function Index.
+Initial qualitative interviews from users showed enormous promise in terms of successful penetration, increased intimacy, and initiating open minded conversations between partners about painful sex; you can see a few users’ stories here.
+A clinical study is also on the horizon to determine Ohnut’s efficacy.
 Thus far, recruitment centers include Pelvic Health and Rehab Center, Dana Farber Cancer Institute, IntimMedical Specialists DC, and Northwest Specialty Hospital.
-For inquiries and to request professional materials, visit the Ohnut website.
+For inquiries and to request professional materials, visit the Clinicians page.

 While also not an antidote for painful sex by itself, Ohnut is a promising addition to a pool of interdisciplinary treatment options.

 Both women’s pain and pleasure have been neglected, and while what has been done in the field already is incredibly important, we should view this body of work as a foundation to build upon.
 Painful sex is hugely underrepresented in medical literature for how common an experience it is, and further studies are needed to assess why it happens and what we can do about it.
 More education is also needed to alleviate the burden of painful sex.

 If 44% of women and 50% of men don’t know where the vagina is, how can they recognize, talk about, and seek treatment when sex is painful?